Hemzyy/Sombody-Once-Told-Me/README.md

 # Sombody-Once-Told-Me
-Send the shrek movie script line by line to someone
+Send the shrek movie script line by line to anyone

 ## How to use
 * You must install Python.
 You can install it at [https://www.python.org/downloads/](https://www.python.org/downloads/)